-Sleep often takes a backseat to work of parenting, but new research suggests that sacrificing slumber for productivity is a bad trade-off.
+Sleep often takes a backseat to parenting or a career that requires long hours, but new research suggests that sacrificing slumber for productivity is a bad trade-off.
 Surveys of 22,000 Americans show that people who slept five hours or less on average weeknight were 28 percent more likely to have had a cold in the past month than those who averaged at least seven hours.
 Worse still, Reuters.com reports, the sleep-challenged subjects were 82 percent more likely to report battling the flu, pneumonia, or an ear infection.
 The study doesn’t prove that sleep loss increases susceptibility to infections, but researchers note that sleep deprivation does hinder infection-fighting white blood cells.
 Moreover, people who are chronically tired may also be less likely to exercise or follow a healthy diet.
-Says study author Aric Prather, “It is our hope that this work will help raise the profile of sleep as a critical health behavior.”
-Melatonin
+Says study author Aric Prather, “It is our hope that this work will help raise the profile of sleep as a critical (Read More)

 Laptops and smartphones may keep you informed and connected like never before, but they also could be keeping you from getting enough sleep.
 A poll by the nonprofit National Sleep Foundation found a suspicious correlation between our use of high-tech gadgets and our worsening sleep habits.
 Here, a brief guide to the findings: What is the connection between sleep and smartphones?
 Forty-three percent of poll respondents said they rarely or never get a good night’s sleep.
 And nearly 95 percent reported that they frequently use a computer, smartphone, TV, or other electronic device in the hour before bedtime.
 “Technology has invaded the bedroom,” says study task force member Charles Czeisler, as quoted by Reuters, and that’s one reason so many Americans “routinely get less sleep than they need.”
 Do laptops cause other sleep-related problems?
 Yes.
 According to the researchers’ statement announcing their findings, “artificial-light exposure between dusk and the time (Read More)